The last months of the year have a particular rhythm in telecommunications. And this year more than ever.

 1. 🔍 The problem that lives between the tools

 Jira tells you what exists.
-It does not tell you when something goes, in what order, what depends on what, whether two changes are fighting for the same window in the same country.
-A generic planner lets you move tasks.
-But it does not understand that if there are changes in the backoffice that serves local services, you cannot run a complex video component upgrade in parallel — because if something fails, nobody will know who was responsible.
+Not when it goes, in what order, or what depends on what.
+It does not understand that if you have active projects in the backoffice that serves local services, you cannot run a complex upgrade of another component in parallel — because if something fails in production, nobody will know where the problem came from.
+That is not a minor detail.
+In production, traceability is everything.

 2. 🛠️ What I built — and how it works

-The portal gives visibility per project.
-Connected to Jira, it shows the full structure from the EPIC down to the implementation task — progress percentage, planning, status.
-But it is not just a Jira view.
-It has a runbooks section where each implementation task has its own standardized, versioned runbook, without Excel.
-It has a learnings section where what used to get lost in chats and emails is recorded.
-And it lets you export an executive project summary — blockers, status, next actions — ready for a report without building it from scratch.
+The portal connects to Jira and gives visibility per project — from the EPIC down to the implementation task, with progress, planning, and status.
+But it goes beyond a Jira view.
+Each implementation task has its associated runbook, versioned, without Excel.
+There is a learnings section where what used to get lost in chats and emails is recorded.
+And you can export an executive summary with blockers and next actions, ready to share.

-The planner is where planning over time lives.
-The core logic is chain templates: a chain of tasks that represents everything that has to happen for something to be considered delivered.
-An upgrade has its sequence — preprod, DR, prod batch 1, prod batch 2.
+The planner is where I organize everything over time.
+I work with chain templates — basically a chain of tasks that defines everything that has to happen for something to be delivered.
+An upgrade follows its sequence: preprod, DR, prod batch 1, prod batch 2.
 A migration has its own.
-I can filter by country, environment, change type.
-If I have an upgrade for country X and a different upgrade for the same country weeks later, I see them on the same timeline and manage separation and dependencies without losing the thread.
-I drag a chain on the calendar, tasks adjust themselves — release, sprint, owner — and it reflects automatically in Jira.
+I can see several projects for the same country on the same timeline, move dates by dragging, and Jira updates on its own.

 Illustrative image with sample data only.
 It does not show real operational information and does not expose private data from any market.

-Today I use it as a TPM.
-The idea is first to get the most out of it in this stage — we have a lot in the pipeline — and in a next phase open it to the team with role-based access: each engineer with visibility of what applies to them, without everything going through one person.
+Today I use it myself as the team’s technical project manager.
+First I want to get the most out of it in this stage — there is a lot in the pipeline and this is the moment to test and adjust.
+The next phase is opening it to the team with role-based access: each engineer with visibility of their tasks, their runbooks, and their progress, without everything having to go through one person.

-When the issue is a person, I filter by owner.
-For network and services, I export main, backup, dates, and risk from the portal — without rebuilding slides from scratch.
+When the issue is one person’s capacity, I filter by owner and see it immediately.
+For the management report, I export from the portal — dates, risk, status per project — without building a presentation from scratch.

 Yes, I save time.
 But that is not the main point.